Junkie Tour

-The Junkie Tour is the second concert tour by Canadian American recording artist, Alanis Morissette.
+The Junkie Tour was the second headlining concert tour by Canadian American recording artist, Alanis Morissette.
 The tour promoted her fourth studio album, Supposed Former Infatuation Junkie.
 Beginning January, the tour played over 100 shows in the Americas, Europe, Asia, Oceania and Africa.
 Morissette took a break in the tour to co-headline a North American tour with American recording artist, Tori Amos.
 The tour was known as the 5 ½ Weeks Tour.
 The tour was extended into places she had never toured in 2000, where it became known as the One Tour.